Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Why is customer churn rate important?

-Here are a few reasons why it’s important to keep your customers from cancelling their subscriptions:
+Here are a few reasons why it’s important to keep your customers from canceling their subscriptions:

 Low customer churn allows you to pay off your customer acquisition costs, meaning that, over time, each customer becomes more and more profitable.

-Some businesses, incentivize may not make a profit until after a new customer’s first one or two subscription orders as a means of incentivizing joining their subscription program.
+Some businesses may not make a profit until after a new customer’s first few subscription orders.
 So, what happens if those brands have high customer churn rates?
 Very simple —they won’t be profitable and will be bleeding their business dry.

 That’s why your main focus should be on increasing your customer retention rate, not on converting as many customers as possible.
 Customer attrition should be more of a focus as opposed to customer acquisition.